cyrilletuzi/angular-async-local-storage/README.md

 export class AppModule {}
 ```

-Be sure to be compatible with Universal by checking the current platform before using any browser specific API.
+Be sure to be compatible with Universal by checking the current platform before using any browser-specific API.

 ### Extend JSON Validator